deehrlic/door-open/README.md

 Physical Components:
 -1 Raspberry Pi with WiFi capability

 -1 Servo Motor, we used this one https://www.amazon.com/ANNIMOS-Digital-Waterproof-DS3218MG-Control/dp/B076CNKQX4?ref_=fsclp_pl_dp_1

--Some header cables to set up the circuit (circuit diagram in doorPi folder) -1 USB Microphone or webcam
+-Some header cables to set up the circuit (circuit diagram in doorPi folder along with image of final product)

+-1 USB Microphone or webcam

--A monitor and keyboard to connect to the Pi so you can see what you're doing -A LOT of duct tape
+-A monitor and keyboard to connect to the Pi so you can see what you're doing

+-A LOT of duct tape

 Digital Components: